BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/MIGRATION_DETAILS.md

 ## Maintenance

 When updating benchmarks:
-1. Ensure the git revision for `dfir_rs` and `sinktools` is kept in sync with the main repository
+1. Ensure the path dependencies for `dfir_rs` and `sinktools` point to the correct location in the main repository
 2. Test benchmarks after any dependency updates
 3. Compare performance results with historical data

+**Note**: The dependencies use path references to the sibling `bigweaver-agent-canary-hydro-zeta` repository.
+Both repositories should be checked out in the same parent directory for the build to succeed.

 ## Related Documentation